Catherine Phelan, chair (on leave spring 2017)

-The mission of the Communication Department is to ensure that students are critically aware of the ways in which information technologies inevitably alter interpersonal and social environments.
-The curriculum focuses on the interplay of face-to-face and mediated communication, while recognizing that speech can take many forms and be studied within many contexts.
+The mission of the Communication Department is to ensure that students are critically aware of the ways in which communication technologies inevitably alter interpersonal and social environments.

 1. To critically investigate the diverse ways in which information technologies can alter the human communication environment.

 2. To understand the complex ways in which concerns with communication cannot be separated from ethical concerns.